The Best Hiking Socks of 2023: Staff Picks

 This sock from REI Co-op is one of the most budget-friendly winter-ready socks, so we’ll forgive you for overlooking it at first glance.
 But on closer inspection, you’ll see why these merino wool babies scored high praise from our experts: Warmth and comfort aren't sacrified at this price point.
 You get all-over cushioning to keep you warm for cold-weather hikes, and reinforcement at the heels, toes and footbeds for lasting comfort.
 Added bonus: All that merino wool provides natural odor control.
 And for summertime camping, the Merino Wool Midweight Hiking Crew pulls double-duty as a luxurious sleep sock to stuff in the bottom of your sleeping bag.

-Beyond that, the Quarter Cushion Hiker boasts all of the hallmarks we’ve come to expect from Darn Tough, including a sleek, no-slip fit and extra cushion on the heel and ball.
+Beyond that, the Light Hiker boasts all of the hallmarks we've come to expect from Darn Tough, including a no-slip performance fit, a moisture-wicking merino blend and True Seamless™ fusion to prevent blisters or discomfort.
 And this sock is also backed by the Darn Tough lifetime guarantee, which is just icing on the cake.
+Buy women's.
+Buy men's.

 Have an issue with blisters?
-If going lighter-weight hasn’t helped, try going double: The WRIGHTSOCK Silver Escape Crew has two layers that work together to limit friction caused by repetitive motion.
-The ultrathin inner layer fits snugly so that it’s difficult to pinch loose; that makes it nearly impossible for the material to bunch, crease or chafe your bare skin.
+Try going double: The WRIGHTSOCK Cool Mesh II Crew has two layers that work together to limit friction caused by repetitive motion.
+The ultrathin inner layer fits snugly so that it's difficult to pinch loose; that makes it nearly impossible for the material to bunch, crease or chafe your bare skin.
 (It also helps wick moisture like a dream to keep your feet dry.)
 The outer layer, meanwhile, cushions your foot like a standard sock while absorbing any rubbing from your shoe as it slides (friction-free) over the inner layer.
+Mesh panels boost breathability for all-day dry, comfortable feet, and a Stabilizer Zone™ in the arches keep your feet snug—no hike-stopping slipping.
 Silver extruded into the yarn protects against the growth of odor-causing bacteria, and will help your feet feel like a million bucks (while costing 0.0025% as much).
+Buy here.

 Whether you’re eyeing a leisurely recovery day or a long-distance flight, your legs deserve the power of a properly designed compression sock.
 Using graduated pressure from the Achilles to just above the calf, compression socks can help decrease swelling and increase blood flow.
 The Sockwell Circulator has moderate (15–20 mmHg) graduated compression that’s highest at the ankles and lightest at the calves, helping push blood up your body toward your heart for maximum circulation.
 This can help reduce recovery time when you’re training and lessen leg swelling during hours spent sitting in an office chair or on a plane.